-Found 30 - 40 results of 146 programs matching keyword "sound recording in antarctica"
+Found 30 - 40 results of 149 programs matching keyword "sound recording in antarctica"

 Terje Isungset is one of Europe's most accomplished and innovative percussionists.
 With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
 He's become more like a cross between a sound artist and a shaman.
 Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
 At the South Pole, the Ice Stories crew met up with correspondent Zoe Courville just before she and her team embarked on their 3,000 km traverse across the desolate and frigid East Antarctic Ice Sheet.
 In this video, Zoe gives us a tour of the vehicles they are taking on their cross-continent journey, including their living module, sleeping quarters, and science sled.
 A Kenn Borek Basler (Turbo DC-3) taxis, takes-off, and flies low back over the field at Williams Airfield outside McMurdo Station, Antarctica Our Exploratorium team talks to scientists from POLENET (Polar Earth Observing Network).
 Kenn Borek Basler(s) (more accurately called a Turbo DC-3) at the Williams Field which services McMurdo Station, Antarctica.
 In this interview from in front of the Canada Glacier in Antarctica’s Taylor Valley, Hassan Basagic from Portland State University describes the essential role of polar glaciers in supporting the bare-bones ecosystems in the Dry Valleys.
 UC Berkeley astrophysicist Bill Holzapfel takes us on a tour of the South Pole Telescope and explains how it is unlocking the secrets of the Universe.
 We take a tour of Black Island, and speak with Tony Marchetti who for the last 13 years has been running this vital communications station for the U.S. Antarctic operations.

 Adelie Penguins bicker around their nests at Cape Royds, Ross Island, Antarctica.
 In this program, learn about meteorite hunting in Antarctica with Ralph Harvey who leads the Antarctic Search for Meteorites program (ANSMET).
-We talk to photographer John Weller, who spent the austral summer 2008 scuba diving under the ice in Antarctica.
-Meet marine biologist George Matsumoto from the Monterey Bay Aquarium Research Institute and learn about the floating ecosytems that thrive around icebergs in Antarctic waters.